 - Menghai large-leaf tea bush types (about 100 years of ages).

-- Smooth, slightly sticky, with dark chocolate after taste.
+- Smooth, slightly sticky, with the dark chocolate aftertaste.

 - Glutinous rice fragrance.

-- Round compressed cake shape, lots of tea buds on the surface and inside equals outside, reddish brown in color.
+- Round, compressed cake shape, lots of tea buds on the surface and inside equals outside reddish brown.